microsoft/mu_feature_dfci/DfciPkg/UnitTests/DfciTests/readme.md

 4. Python x86-64 (the version tested), available here [Python 3.11.0](https://www.python.org/ftp/python/3.11.0/python-3.11.0-amd64.exe).
 5. The testcase tree needs to be on the test host.
 This can be your build repository, or you can clone just the files needed by using this bat file to clone just the DfciTest tree: DfciPkg\UnitTests\DfciTests\CloneUnitTests.bat.
+6. Install the required python packages that are needed to run the testcases.
+This is a different list that needed for building DfciPkg itself.
-6. Install the required python packages by running using the pip-requirements.txt file in the DfciTests directory:
+Install these python requirements by running the following command in the DfciTests directory:

+      Change the directory on the host system to ..\DfciPkg\UnitTests\DfctTests, then run:

       ```text
         python -m pip install --upgrade -r pip-requirements.txt
       ```

 7. Install Git for Windows, available here  [Git for Windows](https://gitforwindows.org/).
 This is probably already installed, but the certificate generation in the next session will need to use the openssl.exe command.
 Git for Windows distributes an acceptable version of openssl.exe that will be used in the preparation of the DFCI_HTTPS certificates.
+8. Ensure 'C:\Program Files\Git\usr\bin' is added to your PATH along with 'C:\Program Files\Git\cmd.'
-8. Install Windows Subsystem for Linux.
+9. Install Windows Subsystem for Linux.
 Install instructions here [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
-9. Install Docker Desktop, available here [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/).
+10. Install Docker Desktop, available here [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/).

-### Configure DfciTests.ini, and initialize the Refresh Server Container

-Dfci testing now uses a test configuration file, DfciTest.ini.
-DfciTests.Template is the master .ini file.
-If new settings are added in the future, they will be added to the DfciTests.Template file.
-Every time that the DfciTests.ini file is read, the version is compared with DfciTest.Template.
-When a new version is detected, the new fields are added to DfciTests.ini.

-1. Copy DfciTests.Template DfciTests.ini
-2. Edit DfciTests.ini and set the value of server_host_name to either a host name or an IP address of your HOST device.
-The server_host_name field will be used to populate the Subject Alternative Names list in the DFCI_HTTPS SSL certificates.
-3. In the directory DfciPkg\UnitTests\DfciTests\Certs, run MakeHTTPSCerts.
-This will generate two SSL certificates.
-One is for the RefreshServer, and the other is used by the RefreshServer testcase.
-4. In the directory DfciPkg\UnitTests\DfciTests\RefreshServer, run CreateDockerContainer.
-After the container is created, the script will prompt you about starting the container.
-I suggest using option 2 for this first test.
-5. In another command window, cd to DfciPkg\UnitTests\DfciTests and run these two unit tests:

-      ```text
-         RunDfciTest.bat TestCases\DFCI_RefreshServer
-         RunDfciTest.bat TestCases\DFCI_CertChainingTest
-      ```

 ## Test Cases Collections